lzwjava/blog-source/original/2025-02-12-losing-money-en.md

 - Buying a lot of ads to advertise an app will lead to a loss of half a million CNY.

+- Buying a car or expensive things to impress others.